 We are lucky to live in an area where wildlife is abundant.
 For many people, being able to watch an eagle fly over or catch a glimpse of an otter is a big part of their reason for living here.
 However, there are times when wild animals can cause problems for people, e.g. by taking up residence under a house, or eating the cat’s food.

 At Wolf Hollow we receive many calls about “nuisance wildlife” and do our best to help by providing information about the behavior of the animal and giving practical advice on steps that can be taken to resolve or reduce the problem.
-We hope to provide hints on how to prevent or reduce some of the wildlife related problems that are most commonly reported to us.
 Our intention is to help people solve some of these problems, while allowing the wild creatures to continue living in their own home area.

 ►Relocation is not the “gentle” option people think.
 Dependent youngsters could be left behind to starve.
 The relocated animal is unlikely to survive because it does not know where food, water and shelter are in its new area, and it is being moved into another animal’s territory.